CASES

 Defrost method: Glycol

-Transportable air-source heat pump
+Transportable air-source

 The case